Technological Education

 • There are two program options:

-• Bachelor of Education (BEd) Individuals with a combination of wage-earning experience and completed post-secondary education, consisting of a post-secondary degree or diploma (min.
-2 year) or apprenticeship program acceptable to Skilled Trades Ontario, that totals five (5) years*, of which at least two (2) years* must be wage-earning experience in their Broad-based Technology and at least four (4) months in this two year timeframe must be continuous will receive a BEd.
+• Bachelor of Education (BEd) Individuals with a combination of work experience and completed post-secondary education, consisting of a post-secondary degree or diploma (min.
+2 year) or apprenticeship program acceptable to Skilled Trades Ontario, that totals five (5) years*, of which at least two (2) years* must be work experience in their Broad-based Technology and at least four (4) months in this two year timeframe must be full-time continuous (minimum 35 hours per week) will receive a BEd.

 • 4 successive terms, starting in May and ending in August the following year.
 Queen's graduates are out into the job market early.